Mikaela/mikaela.github.io/index.html.md

 Welcome
 =======

-You can find my [PGP key here.](http://mkaysi.github.com/PGP.txt).
+You can find my [PGP key here.](http://mkaysi.github.com/PGP/key.txt).

-The list of pagees can be found in [source.](https://github.com/Mkaysi/mkaysi.github.com)
+The list of pages can be found in [source.](https://github.com/Mkaysi/mkaysi.github.com)